LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

    Since the issue is with ``launch_ready``, ONE way to fix the logic error is to use a different variable to store the fuel check result.
-Make your code do this.
-Make sure your change works by updating the first ``print`` statement.
+Make your code do this, then check if your change works by updating the first ``print`` statement.

 #.
 Almost done!
 Modify the final ``if/else`` block to print the countdown and